TritonDataCenter/rfd/rfd/0067/README.md

   - sdcadm/lib/sdcadm.js  Something around CN setup I think.
   - smartos-live/...
   - ...

+- do our CNs sync ntp from the headnode? if so, there are implications there for headnode resiliency

 - Update 'sdcadm post-setup cloudapi|docker|volapi|...' to not assume the first "cnapi.listServers({headnode:true})" is the server they can use